DISABILITY GRANTS is a SELF HELP Resource

 Look at:

-How can I find funding for a wheelchair?
+How do I fund a wheelchair?

 Initially you will need a referral to your local wheelchair centre for an assessment of your needs through your GP, Physiotherapist or Occupational Therapist.

-Charities will only provide funding for wheelchairs not funded through the NHS or Social Services
+Charities will only provide funding for wheelchairs not funded through the NHS or Social Services.

 Look at: